KrisNguyen135/Talks/transcripts.md

 - For now, we will move on with our current problem of inferring $\theta$.

 ### Slide 7: Making inferences: the likelihood
-- Again, in addition to the prior, we also need the likelihood function to denote the probability of the observed data given a specific hypothesis.
+- In addition to the prior, we also need the likelihood function to denote the probability of the observed data given a specific hypothesis.
 - Here we need the function computing the probability of $\mathcal{D}$ given a specific value of $\theta$.
 - This we can calculate fairly easily: if the true proportion of people preferring Chrome is $\theta$, then each person in our sample has $\theta$ probability of preferring Chrome.
 - Moreover, each person's preference does not affect another's; in other words, each of the numbers is $\mathcal{D}$ is independent from one another.